 This course introduces students to the world of business.
-Topics studied include a selection from banking and finance, budgeting, cash vs. credit, the world of investing and economic cycles and markets.
+Students complete 2 assessments tasks that focus on a practical exploration, personal venture and a collaborative folio.
 Students learn about investing and the Sharemarket, they can put into practice what they are learning by playing the Sharemarket Game.
 Students receive a virtual \$50,000 that they can invest over a 10 week period, in over 200 companies listed on the ASX.
 The prices students buy and sell at are the same prices as they would get in the live market so this is as close to real life share trading as you can get.